CloudyTrees/Learning-JNI/README.md

 # Learning-JNI
-My note for learning JNI
+My note for learning JNI.
+No thing here is original, except the effort on collecting information.